gigrdo/Codewars/README.md

 Solving is just the start.
 I care about why things work, how clean the solution is, and how it could scale or integrate in real-world contexts.
 Whether working solo or as part of a team, I focus on writing logic that’s intentional, consistent, and easy to build on.

+---

+### Bonus: Alternative Solutions

+Explore extra versions, clever experiments, and one-liner variations in [`alt-solutions.js`](./alt-solutions.js).

+This file collects alternate solutions for katas already solved in the main table above.
+It’s a space for learning, exploring different approaches, and seeing how a single problem can be solved in multiple ways.

 <a class="github-button" href="https://github.com/gigrdo/Codewars" data-color-scheme="no-preference: light; light: light; dark: dark;" data-icon="octicon-star" data-size="large" aria-label="Star gigrdo/Codewars on GitHub">Star</a>